Software Company Founder in Quebec with a $5M Share Sale: Navigating the 53.31% Top Rate in 2026

 Quick Answer

 On a $5M share sale of a Quebec software company with a nominal ACB, the $1,250,000 LCGE for QSBC shares shelters only the first $1.25M of gain.
-The remaining $3.75M is taxed under the tiered capital gains inclusion: $250,000 at 50% and $3.5M at 66.67%.
-At Quebec's top combined marginal rate of 53.31%, the total tax bill lands near $1,310,000 — leaving approximately $3.5M after tax and professional fees.
-Had the same founder sold in Alberta at a 48.00% top rate, the tax bill would drop by roughly $130,000.
+The remaining $3.75M is included at Canada's flat 50% capital gains inclusion rate in 2026 — the proposed June 2024 tier was deferred in January 2025 and cancelled outright by the federal government on March 21, 2025 — producing $1,875,000 of taxable income from the sale.
+At Quebec's top combined marginal rate of 53.31%, the total tax bill lands near $970,000 — leaving approximately $3.85M after tax and professional fees.
+Had the same founder sold in Alberta at a 48.00% top rate, the tax bill would drop by roughly $100,000.
 Quebec's notarial will system means zero probate on the post-sale estate, clawing back a small edge on the estate side.

 Talk to a CFP — free 15-min call